WELCOME TO

 (Dormant

-tet, 36”, 7” bloom, 4 way branching, 18 buds; mid through late season,
+tet, 36”, 7” bloom, 4 way branching, 18 buds; mid through late

-with a lighter lavender throat and a green heart.
+lighter lavender throat and a green heart.
 The bloom is heavily ruffled with

 the petals outlined in a creamy lavender.
 Blooms tend to have a rather